JonLatane/jonline/README.md

   - [Future features](#future-features)

 ## What is Jonline?
 Jonline is a network of, and a protocol for, social networks.
+It aims to be something like [Plex](https://www.plex.tv/), but as a social network released under the [AGPL](https://fossa.com/blog/open-source-software-licenses-101-agpl-license/) (and also, Kubernetes/LetsEncrypt/CertManager-friendly).
 Use cases include:

 * Neighborhoods, communities, or cities
 * (Ex-)Coworkers wanting a private channel to chat